harryli0088/stylegan2-pytorch/README.md

 # StyleGAN 2 in PyTorch

+This repository was forked from https://github.com/rosinality/stylegan2-pytorch for a class project

 Implementation of Analyzing and Improving the Image Quality of StyleGAN (https://arxiv.org/abs/1912.04958) in PyTorch

 ## Notice